 As you can see, the participant can choose on what weekday he doesn’t want to use his car.
 Inside the city there are control units which can detect the stickers through “Radio Frequency Identification”.
 On this way Seoul checks if they are using the car only on the other weekdays.
 After registration it’s very important that the participant uploads a picture of his car with the sticker to their web service.
 That’s some kind of evidence that they really own a car.

-It’s a simple and very creative measure.
+The No Driving Day is a simple and very creative measure.
 It was proven to be successful as you could see.
 Therefore, over the years it was expanded to Gyeonggido, Daejeon and Daegu.
 According to this article at Korea4expats, even Non-Koreans can participate in this program.
 What is the key to the success?
 Of course, there are benefits for participants:

 The benefits are divided into two groups: benefits for usage of public services (blue color icons) and benefits from private entities (purple).